CAVEconnectome/precomputed_annotation_indices/README.md

 * Code Ocean
 * Nextflow

 Code Ocean is a full commercial product that runs in a browser and on AWS.
 It wraps Nextflow with a user-friendly GUI and hides much of the Nextflow complexity from view, so as to ease overall use.
-If you prefer to run a Code Ocean pipeline outside of the Code Ocean environment, the method consists of exporting the Code Ocean pipeline, which produces a Nextflow pipeline on your local machine, which can then be run locally, or can be transported elsewhere, such as to a differetn cloud architecture to be run via whatever other tools may facilitate Nextflow processing without regard for Code Ocean.
+If you prefer to run a Code Ocean pipeline outside of the Code Ocean environment, the method consists of exporting the Code Ocean pipeline, which produces a Nextflow pipeline on your local machine, which can then be run locally, or can be transported elsewhere, such as to a different cloud architecture to be run via whatever other tools may facilitate Nextflow processing without regard for Code Ocean.

 This README explains how to run the pipeline within Code Ocean.
 For detailed instructions on how to run an exported Nextflow pipeline on a local machine, see the associated file in this repo: ***[Code Ocean - Build Precomputed Annotation Indices pipeline - local Nextflow instructions.txt](https://github.com/CAVEconnectome/precomputed_annotation_indices/blob/main/Code%20Ocean%20-%20Build%20Precomputed%20Annotation%20Indices%20pipeline%20-%20local%20Nextflow%20instructions.txt)***